usaid-cs/yesterday-i-learned/canada.md

 🇨🇦

+- Before you buy a condo, you can (and absolutely should) inspect the condo documents to see how much in repairs is needed, vs. how much money the condo has in reserve.
+If it doesn't have much in reserve, guess what?
+You will be the one paying for it.
 - An [indictable offence](https://robichaudlaw.ca/whats-the-difference-between-a-indictable-and-summary-conviction-offence-in-canadian-law/), as opposed to [petty offence](https://en.wikipedia.org/wiki/Summary_offence#Canada), is the most serious kinds of criminal offences, like terrorism, drug trafficking, and treason.
 Some of these offences can put you in prison for life by the indictment alone.
 The 'Murican equivalent for an indictable offence is a [felony](https://en.wikipedia.org/wiki/Felony).
 - After the 08 crash, Americans no longer see housnig as a safe asset.
 Canadians, however, never saw that crash.
 Housing prices only go up.
 - The Algonquin provincial park was initially made a provincial park [to keep settlers out from where businesses were logging](https://en.wikipedia.org/wiki/Algonquin_Provincial_Park#History).
 It then turned into a tourist attraction because of the park status---which clashed with the logging industry yet again---and they did another evaluation in the 1960s to control logging activity.